sculptures • permaculture • primitive technology • kayaking • links • index • about

 David Holmgren, the other co-creator of the term permaculture, has put out a markedly contrasting book to that of Mollisons.
 Rather than a get’er done nuts and bolts style with how-to illustrations, Holmgren chose a philosophical route.
 Holmgren articulately talks about the problems with modern business tactics, the rote education system and the looming energy crisis, or what he calls an “energy descent”.
 Though different in approach, this is a great compliment to the other books currently available on permaculture and just as important for all its valuable wisdom.
 For a feel on Holmgren, click here for a video.

 There is no doubt this world would be a cleaner and healthier place if more people better understood the ecosystem and its link to their wellbeing and that of future generations.
-Sure, while the ecosystem as a whole is hugely complex, the basics, with a good book, are easy to learn and serve as a platform to a greater understanding.
+Sure, while the ecosystem as a whole is hugely complex, the basics, with a good book, are easy to learn and serve as a platform to a greater understanding of all things living.
 Gaia’s Garden teaches these basics then ties them to the home garden and landscape combining Permaculture principals.
-A popular, informative and valuable book that a person can reference from long after they learn the basics, Gaia’s Garden is a good fit on anyone’s shelf interested in gardening, landscaping and health, both personal and planetary.
+Delving deeper into those Permaculture principals, this Second Edition is a nice improvement and proves to be an informative and valuable book that a person can reference from long after they learn the basics.
+Gaia’s Garden is an excellent fit on anyone’s shelf interested in gardening, landscaping and health, both personal and planetary.